splunk/observability-workshop/docs/oncall/getting_started/user_profile.md

 Your profile is now fully configured using these example configurations.

 Organizations will have different views on how profiles should be configured and will typically issue guidelines for paging policies and times between escalations etc.

+---

+Please wait for the instructor before proceeding to the Teams module.